Meet Our Board

 The daughter of a stage 3B esophageal cancer survivor, Debbie has seen firsthand the effects a cancer diagnosis can have on a family.
 “I look forward to the day no family has to hear one of their members has cancer.
 Until then, I will continue to do all that I can to ensure no family fights alone.”

 Debbie attended graduate school at the University of Michigan where she obtained her M.B.A with a concentration in Organizational Leadership.
 She is currently employed as a Strategic Account Manager for iManage – the global leader in legal document management software – where she focuses on a small group of the largest law firms in the Midwest and eastern Canada.
+Debbie resides in Commerce Twp with her husband, Larry, and their dog, Jax.

 Kelly Lathrop, Treasurer